 Morgan has forty years experience in local government.
 Prior to being selected West Melbourne’s City Manager, he served as City Manager for the City of Anderson, California for eleven years and as Senior Assistant to the City Manager for the City of Orange for eight years.
 He also served as a Chief Executive Assistant for the County of Orange, and as the Housing and Community Development Coordinator for the City of Fountain Valley.

 Morgan holds a Bachelors degree in Political Science and a Masters degree in Administration, both from the University of California, Irvine.
-He and his wife of twenty-seven years, Nancy, live in West Melbourne and have two adult children.
+He and his wife of twenty-eight years, Nancy, live in West Melbourne and have two adult children.
 Their son William is a recent graduate of the University of Central Florida and their daughter Adeline is attending the University of Florida.